dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 > 	_ => {},
 > }
 > ```
-> But I find that less readable and the difference is only noticible if you run this in a hot loop with billions of
+> But I find that less readable and the difference is only noticeable if you run this in a hot loop with billions of
 > iterations.

 Inside the match we just check for the letter `q` (lowercase) and print a good bye message and break our `while` loop